-Short-term drought generally inhibits photosynthesis, suppresses shoot growth and triggers rapid changes in leaf chemistry, including increased concentrations of metabolites with osmoregulatory function, a loss of nutrients, changes in C/N/P/K stoichiometry, and decreased or enhanced concentrations of secondary metabolites (Selmar and Kleinwaechter 2013; Moradi 2016; Goufo et al. 2017).
+Short-term drought generally inhibits photosynthesis, suppresses shoot growth and triggers rapid changes in leaf chemistry, including increased concentrations of metabolites with osmoregulatory function, a loss of nutrients, changes in C/N/P/K stoichiometry, and decreased or enhanced concentrations of secondary metabolites (Selmar and Kleinwächter 2013; Moradi 2016; Goufo et al. 2017).
 The short-term effects of warming are less pronounced but higher temperatures generally lead to increased growth, while temperature-induced changes in the concentrations of primary and secondary metabolites vary among genotypes and depending on the metabolite (Maenpaa et al. 2013; Virjamo et al. 2014).

 The long-term effects of stress are often distinct and may function either via direct effects on the plant or indirectly via changes in the environment.
 Sustained drought stress causes shifts in traits that enhance avoidance and/or changes in the concentrations of stress-related metabolites, such as osmoregulators and antioxidants, that increase tolerance to drought (Rodgers et al. 2012; Moradi 2016), or can influence plants via changes in ecosystem processes (Suseela et al. 2014).
 Mild warming typically increases plant growth and the concentrations of certain primary metabolites, i.e., sugars, amino acids, and other organic acids (Hu et al., 2013; Zhang et al., 2016).
 Importantly, the combination of drought and warming often has pronounced effects on growth and plant chemistry (Tharayil et al. 2011; Hoeppner and Dukes 2012; Gargallo-Garriga et al. 2015; Song et al. 2016).
 For example, drought and high temperatures can substantially reduce plant biomass (Song et al. 2016) and alter the foliar concentrations of primary as well as secondary metabolites (Tharayil et al. 2011; Suseela et al. 2015).
 In particular, foliar concentrations of metabolites that function as osmoregulators and antioxidants increase under the combination of drought and warming (Suseela et al. 2015).
 These changes help plants to mitigate the effects of climatic stresses (Suseela et al. 2015; Moradi et al. 2017).
 Furthermore, they may impact interactions between plants and their herbivores.
 To our knowledge no studies have examined the combined effects of long-term drought and warming on both primary and secondary metabolites important for plant stress tolerance and plant-herbivore interactions.

 Plantago lanceolata L. (Plantaginaceae) is an excellent study system to explore the effects of prolonged drought and warming on plant size and leaf chemistry.
 It is an annual or facultative perennial cosmopolitan herbaceous weed with a wide tolerance to temperature and water limitation (Cavers et al. 1980; Prudic et al. 2005; Rodgers et al. 2012; Cranston et al. 2016; USDA, NRCS 2017).
-Plantago also has a well characterized chemistry (M. Deane Bowers et al. 1992; Janković et al. 2012; Schweiger, Baier, et al. 2014), including various osmoregulators such as proline (Patel and Vora 1985) and two iridoid glycosides, aucubin and catalpol.
-These metabolites of P. lanceolata are quite responsive to various environmental factors (Schweiger, Heise, et al. 2014; Pankoke et al. 2015) and differences in concentrations likely modify the their stress tolerance (Backhaus et al. 2014) and their interactions with herbivores (M. Deane Bowers et al. 1992).
+Plantago also has a well characterized chemistry (Bowers et al. 1992; Janković et al. 2012; Schweiger et al. 2014), including various osmoregulators such as proline (Patel and Vora 1985) and two iridoid glycosides, aucubin and catalpol.
+These metabolites of P. lanceolata are quite responsive to various environmental factors (Schweiger et al. 2014; Pankoke et al. 2015) and differences in concentrations likely modify plant stress tolerance (Backhaus et al. 2014) and their interactions with herbivores (Bowers et al. 1992).